trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

-  > Be careful with trailing slashes because NGINX replaces part literally and you could end up with some strange url.
+  > NGINX replaces part literally and you could end up with some strange url.

   > If `proxy_pass` used without URI (i.e. without path after `server:port`) NGINX will put URI from original request exactly as it was with all double slashes, `../` and so on.